RIBA BRONZE MEDAL SHOWCASE: The Hotwells Dock Project

 The Hotwells Dock Project: PROCESS

-FOR FULL PORTFOLIO VISIT ARCHIVE
+FOR FULL REPORT VISIT ARCHIVE

-FOR FULL PORTFOLIO VISIT ARCHIVE
+FOR FULL REPORT VISIT ARCHIVE